 After initially meeting with a few contractors, Angela realized how important it was to nail down what she really wanted in order to ensure she got comparable estimates.
 It was essential to get a sense of a contractor’s personality and how well they would work together.
 “Our contractor made a great first impression when he braved an unusually busy day due to the Women’s March to come to see the bathroom and provide an estimate,” she said.
 “Renovating can be a relatively short but very intense process, so it’s important to find someone you can trust.”

 Liaison by Kelly Wearstler Mosaics floor tile: Ann Sacks.
 Arctic White subway wall tile: Daltile.
 Hardware, towel bar, and hooks: Pottery Barn.
-Kohler Artifacts shower fixtures, rain shower head; and Bancroft sink/vanity and toilet: Appliances Connection.
+Kohler Artifacts shower fixtures, rain shower head; and Bancroft sink/vanity and toilet: Kohler.
 Sconce lighting: Bellacor.
 Mirror: Restoration Hardware.

 Considering your own co-op bathroom renovation?
 See What to Know Before you Change the Layout in your NYC Co-op or Condo.